Enjoy Travel to Japan!

 Nagara River Cormorant Fishing Tour Guide: Enjoy Traditional Culture and a Mysterious Night

-Ukai is a traditional Japanese fishing method that uses cormorants, a type of bird, to catch ayu fish.
+Ukai (cormorant fishing) is one of Japan’s traditional fishing methods that uses cormorants to catch ayu (sweetfish).

-The Nagara River in Gifu Prefecture is one of the most famous locations for ukai, boasting a history of approximately 1,300 years.
+The Nagara River in Gifu Prefecture is one of the most famous places for ukai, with a history of about 1,300 years.

-This fishing method is not just a technique; it is a traditional event cherished by the Japanese, where history and culture blend together.
+This fishing method is more than a technique — it is a traditional event where history and culture come together, cherished by the Japanese people.

-The Nagara River ukai takes place from May 11 to October 15 each year and can be enjoyed alongside the enchanting night scenery.
+The Nagara River ukai is held every year from May 11 to October 15 and can be enjoyed as a magical nighttime spectacle.

-The sight of the master cormorant fisherman, or ushō, handling the birds from the boat is a must-see.
+The sight of the ukai master (the person who handles the cormorants) controlling the birds from a boat is well worth seeing.

 Features of Nagara River Ukai

-The greatest charm of ukai is the sight of the bonfires floating in the darkness and the shimmering reflections on the river's surface.
+The biggest appeal of ukai is the sight of bonfires (kagaribi) floating in the darkness and the shimmering lights reflected on the river surface.

-2. The Skill and Tradition of the Ushō
+2. The skill and tradition of the ukai master

-Following the ushō's commands, the cormorants catch ayu and, after swallowing them, regurgitate only the fish thanks to a ring around their necks.
+Following the master’s commands, the cormorants catch ayu and, after swallowing them, are made to regurgitate only the fish by a ring placed around their necks.

-This sophisticated skill and the ushō's expert movements are points that astonish visitors.
+This advanced technique and the ukai master’s skilled movements are highlights that amaze visitors.

-It is common to enjoy ukai from a yakatabune, a traditional Japanese pleasure boat.
+It is common to watch ukai from a yakatabune (covered pleasure boat).

-The experience on the boat is special, allowing you to enjoy the tranquility and beauty as if time has stopped.
+The onboard experience feels special, allowing you to savor a stillness and beauty as if time has stopped.

-• About 20 minutes by bus from JR Gifu Station or Meitetsu Gifu Station, get off at "Nagaragawa Ukai Nobori-ba" stop.
+• Take a bus from JR Gifu Station or Meitetsu Gifu Station for about 20 minutes, and get off at “Nagaragawa Ukai Boarding” (長良川鵜飼乗船場).

-• About 30 minutes from Meishin Expressway "Gifu Hashima IC" or Tokai-Hokuriku Expressway "Gifu Kakamigahara IC".
+• About 30 minutes from the Meishin Expressway “Gifu-Hashima IC” or the Tokai-Hokuriku Expressway “Gifu-Kakamigahara IC.”

 How to Enjoy Ukai

-Make a reservation before boarding, and enjoy local specialty dishes and drinks while watching the ukai.
+Make a reservation before boarding, then enjoy local specialty dishes and drinks while watching the ukai.

-It’s a chance to deepen your understanding of the ushō's work and culture.
+It’s a great opportunity to deepen your understanding of the master’s work and the culture surrounding ukai.

 • Every year from May 11 to October 15

-• *May be canceled in case of bad weather.
+• ※Events may be canceled in bad weather.

 • Meal-included plans are also available.

-The enchanting scene illuminated by bonfires and the coordinated movements of the ushō and cormorants will leave a lasting impression on visitors.
+The magical scenes lit by bonfires and the coordinated movements of the ukai master and the cormorants will leave a deep impression on visitors.

-Combine it with sightseeing in Gifu City for a fulfilling experience.
+Combine this with sightseeing in Gifu City for a fulfilling visit.

 Frequently Asked Questions